heeryung/heeryung.github.com/pages/me.md

     <div class = "row">
     <div class="medium-4 columns"> Feb.
 2023 </div>
-        <div class="medium-8 columns"> My paper <b>'The benefit of reflection prompts for encouraging learning with hints in an online programming course'</b> got accepted to The Internet and Higher Education journal.
+        <div class="medium-8 columns"> My paper <b><a href="http://heeryung.github.io/assets/files/heeryung-the-internet-and-higher-education-hint-jovanovic.pdf">'The benefit of reflection prompts for encouraging learning with hints in an online programming course'</a></b> got accepted to The Internet and Higher Education journal.
         </div>
     </div>